Large Dutch Bank |Our Journey Towards Agility at Scale

 Understand the System Dynamics

 I start many engagements with a Go See.
-I perform Go See sessions to show respect to the teams and leadership, and to understand how the work is working for them at the level of the larger group.
+I perform Go See sessions to show respect to the teams and leadership, and to understand how the work is working for them at the level of a larger group.

 Spotify Inspired Dutch Bank Model